Major 14-2: Mathematical Economics

 - 36 units of electives (or three full subjects - at least one in Mathematics and one in Economics)

-1Note that up to three Economics elective subjects may be used in partial satisfaction of the HASS requirement, that 14.30 (Statistics) may be counted toward the REST requirement, and that 14.33 (Economics Research and Communication) may be used to satisfy the Institute laboratory requirement.
+1Note that up to three Economics elective subjects may be used in partial satisfaction of the HASS requirement, that 14.30 (Statistics) may be counted toward the REST requirement, and that 14.32 (Econometric Data Science) may be used to satisfy the Institute laboratory requirement.

 2Students must earn grades of C or better in required subjects in order to fulfill departmental requirements.